 Different funds look for different qualifications in assets.
 Some will prioritize growth while others look for age or trading volume.
 Some funds will prioritize assets with high dividends, while others might look for low-volatility above all.

 - If you aren’t sure what your risk tolerance for investment is, consider talking to a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.